Rittes/Techdegree_project_4/README.md

 # Techdegree_project_4

+1-
  "Start Game" button changes after first round to reflect the message:
  "try again" if player loses.
  "play again" if player wins.
+2-
+ Changed title color and added some animation